TonyRod116/TonyRod116/README.md

 ### About Me

 I’m a creative-minded **Software Engineer** passionate about building digital experiences that merge **technology, design, and human value**.
-After completing **General Assembly’s Software Engineering Bootcamp (420+ hrs)** and **Harvard’s CS50 AI with Python**, I’ve focused on creating **AI-driven, full-stack applications** where innovation meets real-life impact.
+After completing **General Assembly’s Software Engineering Bootcamp (420+ hrs)** and **Harvard’s CS50 AI with Python**, I’ve focused on creating **AI-driven full stack applications** where innovation meets real-life impact.

-My background as an **entrepreneur, constructor and designer** in high-end residential architecture helps me bridge **creativity, logic, and real-world execution**.
+My background as an **entrepreneur, constructor and designer** in high-end residential architecture helps me bridge **creativity, logic and real-world execution**.
 For over six years, I led **[TotalHomes](https://totalhomes.es)** ([IG: @totalhomes.es](https://www.instagram.com/totalhomes.es)), a boutique construction and renovation company in Barcelona, where I designed and delivered elegant, human-centred homes from concept to completion.

 I enjoy taking on complex problems and finding practical ways to solve them.
-I don’t stop at “I don’t know” — I dig, test, and learn until I find a solution.
+I don’t stop at “I don’t know.”
+I dig, test and learn until I find a solution.
-That persistence is what has allowed me to grow fast as an engineer.
+That persistence has helped me grow quickly as an engineer.

-That hands-on experience with **design, clients, and problem-solving** now shapes how I build software — creating **intuitive, scalable, and meaningful digital products** that improve people’s lives.
+That hands-on experience with **design, clients and problem-solving** now shapes how I build software: creating **intuitive, scalable and meaningful digital products** that improve people’s lives.
-I thrive in environments driven by **curiosity, autonomy, and purpose**.
+I thrive in environments driven by **curiosity, autonomy and purpose**.

 ---